-C1 Entrance/Exit and Gates ✓ Gates installed and maintained at main entrance/exit and can closed and locked.
-C2 Signage for Site Identification ✓ Sign installed and maintained at main pit entrance/exit.
-C3 Site Boundary Demarcation (e.g. fencing, stakes, blazing) ~ Indicate how boundaries have been demarcated Fencing maintained on south and sections of the north and east boundaries.
+Item No. Item In Compliance?
+Yes No N/A ce?
+Comments N/A Site Ident tification C1 Entrance/Exit and Gates ✓ Gates installed and maintained at main entrance/exit and can closed and locked.
+C2 Signage for Site Identification ✓ Sign installed and maintained at main pit entrance/exit. СЗ Site Boundary Demarcation (e.g. fencing, stakes, blazing) &gt; Indicate how boundaries have been demarcated Fencing maintained on south and sections of the north and east boundaries.
 Marker posts installed on sections of the unfenced boundaries.
-C4 Prohibit Unauthorized Entry (for permits only) ~

-C5 Site Screening ~ Pit is screened be a combination of berms and tree screens.
+C4 Prohibit Unauthorized Entry (for permits only) ✓ Site Prep aration C5 Site Screening V Pit is screened be a combination of berms and tree screens.
 Dead trees in tree screen to be replanted as per site plan notes.
-C6 Stripping ~ Stripped topsoil has been used for perimeter berm construction.
-C7 Topsoil Stockpiles ~ Berms are well vegetated.
-C8 Overburden Stockpiles ~ Established berms are well vegetated.
-Berms recently constructed will be shaped and seeded upon completion.
-C9 Tree/Stump Removal ~ Trees and stumps can be used for enhanced rehabilitation of the pond as shown on the site plans.

-C10 Setbacks ✓ Setbacks have been maintained as per the approved site plans.
-C11 Depth of Extraction ~ Maximum depth of extraction allowed is +/- 319 m asl.
+C6 Stripping ✓ Stripped topsoil has been used for perimeter berm construction.
+C7 Topsoil Stockpiles ✓ Berms are well vegetated.
+C8 Overburden Stockpiles ✓ Established berms are well vegetated.
+Berms recently constructed will be shaped and seeded upon completion. С9 Tree/Stump Removal ~ Trees and stumps can be used for enhanced rehabilitation of the pond as shown on the site plans.
+Operation nal Details C10 Setbacks ✓ Setbacks have been maintained as per the approved site plans.
+C11 Depth of Extraction ✓ Maximum depth of extraction allowed is +/- 319 m asl.
 Below water extraction is allowed in the licence.
 C12 Aggregate Stockpiles ✓ Stockpiles located on the southern pit floor.
-C13 Excavation Faces ~ The above water faces vary from 2 to 5 m in height.
-C14 Processing Equipment (e.g. crushing equipment) ~ There is no processing equipment on-site.
+C13 Excavation Faces ✓ The above water faces vary from 2 to 5 m in height.
+C14 Processing Equipment (e.g. crushing equipment) ✓ There is no processing equipment on-site.
 C15 Scrap Storage ~ Minimal pit scrap stored on-site and removed on an ongoing basis in 2022, as required.
 Removal of non-pit scrap associated with the buildings in Area 4 being removed in 2022/23.